How can we help you today?

 One reason why domain names expire is to prevent hoarding.

 ICANN is an international body that oversees domain name regulations.
-It sets out rules for how registrars manage domain names, who can register a domain name, and the domain expiration process.
+It sets out rules for how registrars manage domain names, who can register them, and the domain expiration process.

 ICANN helps ensure that no one can buy a domain to keep it off-limits forever.
 The bottom line is that domains expire to promote fairness and keep domain names accessible to everyone.